Skip to main content ] Facebook Twitter Member area

 • Shaking

 Diabetic shock may lead to a diabetic coma if left untreated with insulin, carbohydrate-heavy food or non-diet sugary drinks.
 A diabetic coma will lead a person to become unresponsive, unconscious and unable to help themselves get treatment.
-As a result, a person with type two diabetes should pull over whenever possible and find something to support their glucose levels before entering a coma, if they begin to sense the early signs of hypoglycemia or diabetic shock.
+As a result, a person with type-2 diabetes should pull over whenever possible and find something to support their glucose levels before entering a coma, if they begin to sense the early signs of hypoglycemia or diabetic shock.

 Driving with diabetes

 To drive with diabetes, ensure that you have a medical certificate for insulin every two years or if managing the condition with the use of tablets, every five years.
 Similarly, your general practitioner (GP) and motor insurer should know about your intentions to drive with diabetes, as an accident behind the wheel is possible and if caused by undisclosed diabetes, may fall on the insured party to cover all damages.
-Further, it is necessary to inform the Driver Licensing Authority (DLA) in your State or Territory about the condition to ensure that you are fit to drive.
+Further, it is necessary to inform the Driver Licensing Authority (DLA) in your state or territory about the condition to ensure that you are fit to drive.
 Having a blood glucose level monitor to ensure that you are above the 5mmol/L (five millimoles per litre) standard.
 For more information, visit Diabetes Australia to learn about how to prepare as a driver.

 Related content: